-I believe in one God: Father, Son, and Holy Spirit; and confess Jesus Christ as my Savior and Lord.
-I accept the Scriptures of the Old and New Testaments as the supreme authority for faith and life.
-I accept the Apostles' Creed, the Nicene Creed, and the Athanasian Creed as essential truths of the Christian faith.
+I believe in one God: Father, Son, and Holy Spirit; confess Jesus Christ as my Savior and Lord; and accept the Scriptures of the Old and New Testaments as the supreme authority for faith and life.
+I accept the Apostles' Creed, the Nicene Creed, and the Athanasian Creed as ecumenical expressions of the Christian faith.